Sign In Forgot Password

 Shavuot symbolizes the first covenant, or formal agreement, between God and our ancestors at Mount Sinai.
 We observe Shavuot to honor our Jewish beginnings and reaffirm our own contemporary commitment to Judaism and to God.
 The focus of Shavuot is theological, reminding us to embrace the Torah, encouraging us to study its teachings, and inspiring us with the wisdom of Jewish tradition.

-2021 PJTC Programming
+2024 PJTC Programming

-Open To PJTC Members and the Larger Jewish and Jew-curious Community
+Open To PJTC Members and the Larger Jewish and Jew-Curious Community!

 Shavuot Services: